search icon

 A location-based service (LBS) consists of 3 major components.
 They are as follows:

-• Localization: This is synonymous with positioning technology.
-One can consider GPS satellites or a combination of multiple positioning technologies and a reference system, which maps the input signal to a formalized position.
-For instance, reference systems can include 2D-maps (e.g. building plan), 3D-maps (e.g. virtual model of a shop floor)
+This is synonymous with positioning technology.
+These include GPS satellites or combinations of multiple positioning technologies and reference systems, mapping input signals to formalized positions.
+For instance, reference systems can include 2D-maps (e.g. building plan), 3D-maps (e.g. virtual model of a shop floor).

-• Service Provision: This is comprised of the IT service providers’ software application and the geo-specific information provided to the end-user by a content provider
+This is comprised of the IT service providers’ software application and the geo-specific information provided to end-users by content providers.

-• Communication: IN order to enable communication, the LBS requires an adequate communication network (such as LTE or WiFi) to transmit data and requests for service and a user interface that could be the end user’s mobile device.
+In order to enable communication, the LBS requires an adequate communication network (such as LTE or Wi-Fi).
+These transmit data and requests for service and a user interface that could be the end user’s mobile device.

 It is legally binding that location-based services must be permission-based.
 In other words, the end-user must opt-in to the service to use it.
 This is achieved by installing the LBS application and allowing the service to know the consumers’ device’s location.